-- (a) Psychologists take responsibility and credit, including authorship credit, only for work they have actually performed or to which they have substantially contributed. - (b) Principal authorship and other publication credits accurately reflect the relative scientific or professional contributions of the individuals involved, regardless of their relative status.
+(a) Psychologists take responsibility and credit, including authorship credit, only for work they have actually performed or to which they have substantially contributed.

+(b) Principal authorship and other publication credits accurately reflect the relative scientific or professional contributions of the individuals involved, regardless of their relative status.

 Mere possession of an institutional position, such as department chair, does not justify authorship credit.
-Minor contributions to the research or to the writing for publications are acknowledged appropriately, such as in footnotes or in an introductory statement. - (c) Except under exceptional circumstances, a student is listed as principal author on any multiple-authored article that is substantially based on the student's doctoral dissertation.
+Minor contributions to the research or to the writing for publications are acknowledged appropriately, such as in footnotes or in an introductory statement.

+(c) Except under exceptional circumstances, a student is listed as principal author on any multiple-authored article that is substantially based on the student's doctoral dissertation.

 Faculty advisors discuss publication credit with students as early as feasible and throughout the research and publication process as appropriate."

-Although the ethical principle cited refers to publication credit, it should be adhered to in the preparation of MiSPP course papers, the master's thesis project and doctoral dissertation.
-Every idea, method, theory, concept, or any aspect of an author's work, published or unpublished, that is used, must be appropriately referenced and credited.
-Plagiarism is an infraction of academic integrity.

-Failure to adhere to this principle is construed as plagiarism and sanctions are imposed.
-Sanctions may include a mark of "No Credit" in the relevant course or dismissal from the program.

-IRB RESEARCH
+INSTITUTIONAL REVIEW BOARD/RESEARCH APPROVAL

 MiSPP students must follow APA guidelines for research involving human participants.
 The student must provide adequate information to and obtain signatures from all individuals who participate in the research indicating informed consent.
 Actual names and all identifiable material are disguised to protect confidentiality.
 The faculty thesis project advisor or doctoral committee approves the research design and methodology.
-All dissertation research must gain Institutional Review Board approval prior to implementation of the study.
+All dissertation research must gain Institutional Review Board (IRB) approval prior to implementation of the study.
 See the Dissertation Manual for detailed information.